p2made/p2vagrant/docs/04_Install_Apache.md

 end
 ```

 I had gone some way with this approach before updating these docs, so `common_functions.fish` comes as it is well beyond this step.
+A consequence of using `common_functions.fish ` is right up the top, `set -U VM_FOLDER /var/www`.
+It turned that hard coding that made setting all the values based on `VM_FOLDER` as simple as you see there.
+Doing it by passing an argument from the `Vagrantfile` is sufficiently more complicated to be worth the one item of data duplication.
+In return I've been able to replace a multitude of strings with those constants.

 ### Create `provision/scripts/04_install_apache.fish`